luizbgomide/EclipsePhase2e-ptbr/src/16/21-robots.md

 You jam a drone by immersing yourself in an AR overlay of the drone’s body and sensorium, including proprioception — you essentially become the drone.
 Engaging or disengaging from jamming mode is a quick action.
 While immersed, you suffer a −30 modifier to Perceive Tests and physical actions involving your own morph.
 Jamming feels much like resleeving and you must make an [Integration Test](../15/02-resleeving.md#integration-test) to acclimate to the drone’s form.

-Treat jamming the same as if you sleeved the drone; use the drone's pools instead of your own morph's.
+Treat jamming the same as if you sleeved the drone; use the drone’s pools instead of your own morph’s.
 However, since jamming is slightly inferior to actual sleeving, you suffer a −10 modifier to all actions (unless you are equipped with [drone rig ware](../16/08-mental-augmentations.md)).

 ## Combat Bots